frchaulia/frchaulia/README.md

 ###

-<h6 align="center">A passionate exploring the world of Data Analysis.
-Also interested in AI and Machine Learning. <br>I'm on a continuous journey to expand my expertise.
-Let's connect, collaborate, and transform analysis into something extraordinary! 🚀🔍</h6>
+<h6 align="center"> Developer enthusiastic about about web and app innovation, design, and data.
+Constantly learning and eager to collaborate on projects that make a difference. </br> Let's connect and make something great together! 🚀🔍</h6>

 ###